multiversx/mx-docs/docs/developers/nft-tokens.md

 **Step 4: Create NFT**

-Fill all the attributes as you think.
+To see more information regarding the fields used in this example you can go [here](/developers/esdt-tokens#example).

 ```
 {